IF977/if977/pages/apoio.md

 ### React
 - [Enzyme](https://github.com/airbnb/enzyme), a JavaScript Testing utility for React that makes it easier to test your React Components' output.

+### Testes de APIs

+- Postman is a powerful tool for testing APIs.
+[This course](https://bit.ly/3cebRWs) will teach you how to install it and use it to inspect query parameters, path variables, and other parts of an HTTP response.